BalajiAI/Bias-Buccaneers-Image-Recognition-Challenge/README.md

 # Bias-Buccaneers-Image-Recognition-Challenge
 This repository contains the solution code for the Bias Buccaneers Image Recognition Challenge organized by [biasbounty.ai](https://biasbounty.ai/) to fight against algorithmic bias.
+This repo contains code for both Supervised and Unsupervised Solutions.
+Open the respective folder and follow the below steps to run the solution code.

 ## Running the notebooks
 1. First download & extract the challenge dataset.